Rudd-O/dts-recordingstudio/README.md

 will play back on the live stream and into the Mumble and Skype audio inputs, but not on the recorded show.

+To stop recording and broadcast, run the command `pkill -INT gst-launch`.
+It is advisable to stop the recording and broadcast before downloading the file.

+To start the recording and broadcast once again, run the command `recordbroadcast`.
+This starts the gst-launch GStreamer processes that broadcast and record locally.

 #Checklist for testing the studio functionality

 There are a number of things you need to test before you can trust that the